 Self-Medication and Addiction

-A person with an addiction and anxiety could ride between extreme highs and extreme lows on a daily basis, and this can make day-to-day life harder to bear.
-In addition, drugs can disturb sleep, and this can make an underlying feeling of nervousness and paranoia worse.
-People with anxiety disorders might also worry about what they’ve said or done while under the influence, or they may worry about getting caught with drugs.
-This additional anxiety trigger can be hard to overlook.
+A person with an addiction and anxiety may face extreme highs and extreme lows on a daily basis.This can make day-to-day life hard to bear.
+In addition, drugs can disturb sleep.
+This can make an underlying feeling of nervousness and paranoia worse.
+People with anxiety disorders might also worry about what they’ve said or done while under the influence.These additional anxiety triggers can be hard to overlook.

 Substances of Choice

+Each therapy session is designed to help the person see how the two conditions are linked and how they can be handled.
 This is the kind of care we provide at The Canyon.
-We offer our clients a complete mental health screening, so we know exactly what kind of issue our clients might need assistance with, and we offer a complete Dual Diagnosis program that can blend techniques used to combat addiction and mental health disorders, and we can provide real relief.
+We offer our clients a complete mental health screening, so we know exactly what issues our clients need assistance with.
+Our dual diagnosis program blends techniques used to combat addiction and mental health disorders.We can provide real relief.
 We also use meditation and exercise to help soothe the nerves and bring a sense of inner peace.
-This could be an amazing help to people struggling with anxiety.
+This approaches offer relief to those struggling with anxiety.
 If you’d like to know more, please contact us.